shosseini811/calorie-counter/README.md

 ## How to Use

+1. When you first access the application, you'll be directed to the login page.
+2. Click the "Sign in with Google" button to authenticate using your Google account.
+3. After successful authentication, you'll be redirected to the main application.
-1. Click the "Choose File" button to select an image of food from your computer.
+4. Click the "Choose File" button to select an image of food from your computer.
-2. A preview of the image will be displayed.
+5. A preview of the image will be displayed.
-3. Click the "Analyze Image" button.
+6. Click the "Analyze Image" button.
-4. Wait for the Gemini API to process the image.
+7. Wait for the Gemini API to process the image.
-5. The estimated calorie count and identified food items will be displayed below the button.
+8. The estimated calorie count and identified food items will be displayed below the button.
+9. You can log out using the logout button in the user profile section.

 ## Important Notes

-*   **API Key Security**: Never commit your actual `.env` file with the API key to a public repository.
+*   **API Key Security**: Never commit your actual `.env` file with API keys and secrets to a public repository.
 *   **CORS**: The Flask backend has `Flask-CORS` enabled to allow requests from the frontend (which will be on a different port).
 *   **Error Handling**: Basic error handling is in place.
 Check the browser console and backend terminal for more detailed error messages if something goes wrong.
-*   **Simplification**: This is a simplified version.
-Production applications would require more robust error handling, security measures, user authentication, a database, better UI/UX, etc.
+*   **Authentication**: The application uses Google OAuth 2.0 for user authentication.
+In a production environment, you would want to implement additional security measures.
+*   **Session Management**: User sessions are managed using Flask-Login and browser cookies.
+The session configuration is set for development purposes and should be enhanced for production use.
+*   **Redirect URIs**: Make sure your Google OAuth client has the correct redirect URIs configured (http://localhost:5001/login/callback for development).